keptn-contrib/artifacthub/helm/0.1.0/README.md

 **Accessing the Kubernetes API**

-By default, job-executor-service does not grant access to the Kubernetes api, the respective jobs (e.g., `helm install` or `helm upgrade`) would fail with `The connection to the server localhost:8080 was refused - did you specify the right host or port?`.
+By default, `job-executor-service` does not grant access to the Kubernetes API, so the respective jobs (e.g., `helm install` or `helm upgrade`) would fail with `The connection to the server localhost:8080 was refused - did you specify the right host or port?`.

 The easiest (and also most insecure) way to have such a service account on Kubernetes is to apply the following Kubernetes manifest.
 Please create a file called *k8s-jes-deploy-using-helm.yaml* with the following content: